europace/baufismart-antraege-api/README.md

 ```

 ### Set loan officer

-As loan provider, update the loan officer for well informed advisors and easy conversations with sales.
+As loan provider, update the loan officer for well-informed advisors and easy conversations with sales.

 If you set the loan officer, she/he can edit the application and the contact information will be automatically shared with the advisor in BaufiSmart.

 Requirement:
 - the caller is loan officer for the application
 - the caller has scope `baufinanzierung:antrag:schreiben`